-Behaviour review meetings are held half termly when the Co-Head Teachers and pastoral lead teacher and assistant SENCO review any pupils whose behaviour is a concern, consider the effectiveness of interventions and make recommendations for further actions.
+Children whose behaviour is a regular cause for concern will be additionally monitored on the pastoral behaviour watch analysis.
+Behaviour review meetings are held regularly with Co-Head Teachers and pastoral staff and/or assistant SENCO to review any pupils whose behaviour is a concern, consider the effectiveness of interventions and make recommendations for further actions.